copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - The hunger intrinsic halves the nutritional value of anything you eat.
 It does not affect beverages, and other intrinsics that have fast hungering as a side effect do not cause this.
+- Engraving with a wand of probing or wand of secret door detection produces a unique message and identifies the wand (assuming it has a charge to expend, as is standard).

 ### Interface changes